This post may contain affiliate links. Please read our disclosure policy.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

 Cook the pasta al dente.
 Meanwhile, brown the sausage in a skillet, and transfer it to a paper towel lined plate once done.
-Sauté the onion and bell peppers in olive oil until the peppers have softened up and the onion is gently browned.
+Sauté the onion and bell peppers until the peppers have softened up and the onion is gently browned.

 Melt in the butter, and add the garlic.
 Add the flour and cook for a minute while stirring well.
 Pour in the cream and stir in the Dijon mustard.
-Let it cook just for a minute so it thickens up a touch.
+Let it cook so it thickens up a touch.

-Return the cooked Italian sausage to the skillet, and toss along with the fresh spinach.
+Return the sausage to the skillet, and toss along with the fresh spinach.
 Drain the pasta, reserving a little bit of hot starchy water to add to the skillet, and toss it with the sauce until the spinach wilts.
-Season with salt & pepper and serve right away!
+Season with salt & pepper.

 Substitutions and variations